Scott M. Fitzpatrick

-Education and Background
+Education and background

-Fitzpatrick was born in Moses Lake, WA and spent the first seven years of his life in Warden, WA which had a largely Mexican migrant farming community.
+Fitzpatrick was born in Moses Lake, Washington, and spent the first seven years of his life in Warden, Washington, which had a largely Mexican migrant farming community.
 His parents were both school teachers and many of his early friends and students that his parents taught were Hispanic.
-He later moved to Creswell, OR where he spent his formative years.
+He later moved to Creswell, Oregon, where he spent his formative years.
 His father, a two-time state wrestling champion from Williston, North Dakota, often took Fitzpatrick and his brother to sporting events at the University of Oregon, including football games and wrestling matches.
 He later joined the University of Oregon Children's Choir.

-After completing grade school, his family moved to Spokane, WA to be closer to his parents' families where he attended Northwood Middle School, Mead Senior High School, and Eastern Washington University.
+After completing grade school, his family moved to Spokane, Washington, to be closer to his parents' families where he attended Northwood Middle School, Mead Senior High School, and Eastern Washington University.
 His first experience doing archaeology was as an undergraduate in central Washington State where he worked with faculty at EWU and Archaeological and Historical Services.
 His first major archaeological experience came in 1993 when he traveled to Barbados and England to work alongside Dr. Peter Drewett from the Institute of Archaeology in London.
 Fitzpatrick received dual B.A.
-(1994) degrees in Anthropology and Criminal Justice from Eastern Washington University graduating cum laude.
+(1994) degrees in anthropology and criminal justice from Eastern Washington University graduating cum laude.
 He also completed an M.A.
-(1996) in Anthropology from the University of Montana, an M.S.
+(1996) in anthropology from the University of Montana, an M.S.
 (2003) in Historic Preservation from the University of Oregon, and his Ph.D.
-(2003) in Anthropology from the University of Oregon.
+(2003) in anthropology from the University of Oregon.

 Scott Fitzpatrick has worked extensively on islands in the Caribbean since 1993, focusing primarily on those in the southern Lesser Antilles such as Carriacou, Mustique, and Barbados.
-Upon beginning his PhD at the University of Oregon in 1996, Fitzpatrick began working in Micronesia where he conducted his dissertation research on the quarrying and transport of Yap's famous stone money which took place in Palau's Rock Islands.
+Upon beginning his PhD at the University of Oregon in 1996, Fitzpatrick began working in Micronesia, where he conducted his dissertation research on the quarrying and transport of Yap's famous stone money which took place in Palau's Rock Islands.
 He initially worked with the Palau Historic Preservation Office in 1997 to write their five-year plan and then continued work over the years in close collaboration with Indigenous Palauan archaeologists.

-After graduating from the University of Oregon, he was hired as an assistant professor in the Department of Sociology and Anthropology at North Carolina State University in Raleigh, NC.
+After graduating from the University of Oregon, he was hired as an assistant professor in the Department of Sociology and Anthropology at North Carolina State University in Raleigh, North Carolina.
 He received tenure in 2009 and later returned to the University of Oregon in 2012, rising to the rank of full professor in 2015.
 His research has been funded by National Geographic, the National Science Foundation, the Sasakawa Peace Foundation, and Department of Interior, to name a few.